outlaws42/home/README.md

 ## Optional Files

-The following files are not needed for the weather api to work but is use them on my setup for various reasons explained below.
+The following files are not needed for the weather API to work but is use them on my setup for various reasons explained below.

 ### sensor_sub.py

 Is set to subscribe to MQTT broker.
-On my network it gets the status of a Garage door and and a indoor temp sensor.
+On my network it gets the status of a Garage door and a indoor temp sensor.
 It could be configured to subscribe to anything you are publishing over MQTT

 ### gd_pub.py